-Ste p Description 1 In the Model Wizard, click on the ' Perspective' drop-down arrow and select 'Management MDG Technology Builder'.
+Ste Description p 1 In the Start Page 'Create from Pattern' tab (Model Wizard), click on the perspective name&gt; button and select 'Management MDG Technology Builder'.
 In the 'MDG Technology Builder' group select the 'Basic Template' Pattern.
-Click on the Create Pattern(s) button.
+Click on the Create Model(s) button.
 A prompt displays for the Technology name.
-2 Enter a name for your new MDG Technology, and
+Enter a name for your new MDG Technology, and

-This will create a basic template of Packages and example elements, which can be used as a starting point for creating an MDG Technology.
-The template includes three Packages, each having the same name as the technology but a different stereotype corresponding to the type of Profile they define:

-- <profile>> Package for defining a Profile containing the Stereotypes users will apply to elements - <<diagram profile>> Package for a Profile describing the diagram types users will create - <<toolbox profile>> Package for a Profile describing the elements to show in a toolbox - Within each Package, open the diagram and, referring to the sample elements provided, add additional items to the Profile.
+- 2 click on the OK button. - This will create a basic template of Packages and example elements, which can be used as a starting point for creating an MDG Technology.
+The template includes three Packages, each having the same name as the technology but a different stereotype corresponding to the type of Profile they define: - <profile>> Package for defining a Profile containing the Stereotypes users will apply to elements - <<diagram profile>> Package for a Profile describing the diagram types users will create - <<toolbox profile>> Package for a Profile describing the elements to show in a toolbox - Within each Package, open the diagram and, referring to the sample elements provided, add additional items to the Profile.